leifj/vdcarch/draft-ietf-spice-vdcarch.md

   7. A verifier implements RP side of {{OIDC4VP}}
   8. A mediator implements the RP side of {{OIDC4VCI}} and the OP side of {{OIDC4VP}}

-A mediator conforming to this profile is also essentially an openid connect store-and-proove proxy with a user interface allowing the subject control over selective disclosure, with some additional benefits.
+A mediator conforming to this profile is also essentially an OpenID Connect store-and-proove proxy with a user interface allowing the subject control over selective disclosure, with some additional benefits.

 This profile fulfills several of the requirements in the previous section: